serverx-org/ml-challenge-2024/README.md

 3. [Read this tutorial](https://www.kaggle.com/code/dansbecker/model-validation) (from Lesson 4 of the Intro to ML course).
 4. [Complete this exercise](https://www.kaggle.com/kernels/fork/1259097) (from Lesson 4 of the Intro to ML course).

+## Day 03 - (19 Nov 2024)

+1. [Read this tutorial](https://www.kaggle.com/code/dansbecker/underfitting-and-overfitting) (from Lesson 5 of the Intro to ML course).
+2. [Complete this exercise](https://www.kaggle.com/kernels/fork/1259126) (from Lesson 5 of the Intro to ML course).
+3. [Read this tutorial](https://www.kaggle.com/code/dansbecker/random-forests) (from Lesson 6 of the Intro to ML course).
+4. [Complete this exercise](https://www.kaggle.com/kernels/fork/1259186) (from Lesson 6 of the Intro to ML course).

 ---

 ## Participation Guidelines